Process of Getting Preapproved For A Home Loan

 Self Employment Documentation.
 If applicable.

-People who are self employed may have to provide additional or alternative documentation such as profit-and-loss statements, Federal tax statements and/or balance sheets for the past two years.
+People who are self employed may have to provide additional or alternative documentation.
+This can include profit-and-loss statements, Federal tax statements and/or balance sheets for the past two years.

 Divorce Decree / Bankruptcy Documentation.
 If applicable.